-The "Energy Performance of Buildings Regulation" - KENAK (OG 407/B/2010), which has gone into effect on 1st Oct 2010.
+The "Energy Performance of Buildings Regulation" - KENAK (OG 407/B/2010) that stresses the obligation for new or refurbished buildings to meet 60% of their needs for hot water through solar thermal systems.
 For the proper implementation of this regulation, in relation also with domestic RES systems, the Technical Chamber of Greece will issue a guidebook about the technical instructions for "RES installations in buildings".

-$^{23}$ Official Gazette (OG) of the Hellenic Republic translates as $\Phi EK$
+$^{^{22}}$ Official Gazette (OG) of the Hellenic Republic translates as ΦEK